 We are so proud of our winners, and of all the folks that are in and out of your homes each week.

 We continue to be grateful to you for allowing us into your lives during these challenging times.

-Please join me in congratulating our best performers for the month of February.
+Please join me in congratulating our best performers for the month of May.

 Queen Bee Corner

 I just completed 21 years with Denver Concierge.
 I have been working alongside the same two women in the office and several of our Team Leaders during the entire time.
 Pretty impressive.

 However, I would be remiss to not include in my congratulatory mood, the many, and there are many, of our clients who came to Denver Concierge the same time I did.

 Imagine 21 years of bi-weekly cleanings, given a holiday here and there.
 21 years of births and marriages, celebrations and anniversaries, remodels and construction, leaky ceilings, and flooded floors.
 The good the bad and the ugly; we’ve been there for you through it all.